ludwigwinkler/ludwigwinkler.github.io/blogposts/_posts/2024-02-28-BlackScholes.md

 \end{align}
 $$

-Let's exemplify the behavior of $\Pi$ with an example.
+Let's exemplify the behavior of $\Pi$.

 We have bought the stock $S$ for $\\$100$ and hedged it with a put option $V(S, t)$ to be able to sell it in one years time for the same $\\$100$.
-Empirically, for put options for which the price of the underlying stock has dropped significantly from the strike price, we can assume a $\Delta=-1$.
+Empirically, for put options for which the price of the underlying stock has dropped significantly from the strike price (the option is deep in the money), we can assume a $\Delta=-1$.
 Now a year has passed and the price of the stock $S$ is at a paltry $\\$1$.
 The value of the option is the difference of the buy price of the underlying stock $S=\\$1$ and the strike price of $\\$100$ such that $V(S, t) = \\$99$, which is the maximum profit you can make in this constellation of stock price and option value.
 In cases where owning an option provides a significant advantage, for example the stock is very low for a put option with high strike price or the stock price is very high for a call option with low strike price, an option is called 'in the money'.